rohitjram/Machine-Learning/Supervised Learning Projects/Bike Sharing Linear Regression/README.md

 ## Objective

-abcd.
+The idea of this project is to predict the future trend of the Bike Sharing business model to make the bikes available as per the need.

 ## Tech Stack

 - Language: Python
-- Libraries: Pandas, Numpy, Matplotlib, Seaborn, Sci-Kit Learn
+- Libraries: Pandas, Numpy, Matplotlib, Seaborn, Sci-Kit Learn, StatsModels

 ## Appendix